jsdir/datastored/docs/orm.md

 #### generateId

 A function that calls an errback with a unique id on invocation. `generateId` defaults to lodash's `uniqueId`.
+Datastored requires this function to call back with a unique id in respect to the database.
+If the orm will be running on multiple nodes, use a package like [flake-idgen](https://github.com/T-PWK/flake-idgen) to generate unique, cluster-wide ids.

 ```js
 var settings = {